morrownr/USB-WiFi/home/FAQ.md

 Add the following line to the file: install btusb /bin/false

-Save the file - Ctrl + O, Enter, Ctrl + X
+Save the file: Ctrl + O, Enter, Ctrl + X

 Reboot: